 A recent study for a coalition of black and Hispanic business groups concluded that the climate treaty would likely cause average black-family incomes to plummet by $2,220 and average Hispanic family incomes by $2,725.
 The state of Michigan alone would lose more than 94,000 jobs – 32,000 of them in black communities.
 Across the United States, 510,000 Hispanic and 865,000 black workers could lose their jobs; 100,000 minority-owned businesses could be lost.

 The treaty’s impact on America’s automotive industry should be obvious.
 But much of the growing demand for electricity in the United States is due to the internet and broadband revolution.
 Kyoto-driven price hikes would impede both of these vital industries, as well as the economic growth and minority opportunities they promise.

 Put simply, the price tag for the Kyoto Protocol is incredibly high.
 For minorities and the elderly and poor, it is unconscionable.
 As black business leader John Meredith says, "Over-regulation is being perpetrated in the name of ‘saving’ the environment.
 Real environmental justice would stop people from abusing our minority communities."

 That’s why the collapse of climate treaty talks in The Hague earlier this year and President Bush’s recent decision to withdraw the United States from the Kyoto Protocol are really blessings.
-They give us an opportunity to return to our Judeo-Christian and American roots, as expressed in the Golden Rule and Cornwall Declaration on Environmental Stewardship , which has been signed by more than 1,500 Jewish, Catholic and Protestant clergy, theologians and other people of faith.
+They give us an opportunity to return to our Judeo-Christian and American roots, as expressed in the Golden Rule and Cornwall Declaration on Environmental Stewardship, which has been signed by more than 1,500 Jewish, Catholic, and Protestant clergy – as well as theologians and other people of faith.

 It also allows us to consider the true meaning of environmental justice and honest recognition of the tremendous human costs some are asking minorities to pay for a questionable solution to a theoretical climate problem.